interactions-py/molter/README.md

     Extend(bot)
 ```

+## Examples

+To view more examples and understand how `molter` works, take a look at the `examples` folder in this repository.

 ## Credit

 Thanks to both [`dis-snek`](https://github.com/Discord-Snake-Pit/Dis-Snek) and [Toricane's `interactions-message-commands`](https://github.com/Toricane/interactions-message-commands) for a decent part of this!
 They both had a huge influence over how this port was designed.